 Main Content

 This 5-Year BS/MS program allows students to earn both a bachelor’s degree in any of the majors at Rutgers University and a master’s degree in Food and Business Economics in five years rather than the usual six years (4+2=6).
-Students must apply while they are in their junior year (see To Apply below).
-Students who are not Environmental and Business Economics (EBE) majors but interested in the program would also be able to take advantage of this program provided they have the required preparation in economics.
+Students must apply during their junior year (see “To Apply ” below).
+Students who are not Environmental and Business Economics (EBE) majors but are interested in the program would also be able to take advantage of this program provided they have the required preparation in economics.

 BS/MS Admissions Requirements